xmh0511/tun-rs/README.md

 5. All platforms have consistent IP packets(macOS's 4-byte head information can be eliminated)
 6. Experimentally supporting shutdown for Synchronous version
 7. Supporting Offload on the Linux platform
+8. Having a consistent behavior of setting up routes when creating a device

 ## Supported Platforms